YFLooi/testNextjs/README.md

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).

-Start up by running "npm run dev"
+Start up by running "yarn run dev".
+This starts the "dev" script in package.json

 To change the localhost port, go to package.json and set the following:
 "scripts": {